Alicepinch/everything-vegan/README.md

 <p>

 - As a user I would like to be able to login to my account.
-- As a user I would like to be able to log out of my account.
+- As a user I would like to be able to log out of my account..
 - As a user I would like to be able to view my profile.
-- As a user I would like to be able to edit or remove recipes that I have created.
+- As a user I would like to be able to create new recipes.
 - As a user I would like to be able to view all recipes in one place.
+- As a user I would like to flick through the different meal types.
-- As a user I would like to be able to create new recipes.
+- As a user I would like to be able to search through all recipes.
+- As a user I would like to be able to edit recipes that I have created.
+- As a user I would like to be able to remove recipes that I have created.
 - As a user I would like to be able to sign up for the newsletter.
-- As a user I would like to be able to update my account details.
+- As a user I would like to be able to update my password.
 - As a user I would like to be able to delete my account.
-- As a user I would like to flick through the different meal types.
-- As a user I would like to be able to search through all recipes.
+- As a user I would like to be able to update my profile photo.
-- As a user I dont want to have all naviagtion links when not applicable.

 </p>